OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 So, when writing the `LABL` proposal, I tried to learn from the lack of adoption of `Zapf` and from the overall warm welcome of the `COLR/CPAL` proposal.
 I tried to make the structure clean and simple to use.

-I tried to create a structure that is a bit modular — e.g. the concept of registered Vocabulary IDs is sort of optional.
+I tried to create a structure that is a bit modular — e.g. the concept of registered vocabularyIDs is sort of optional.
 If the community finds that aspect too much of a complication, it can be removed (leaving only one or two hardcoded Encoding IDs) without invalidating the entire structure.
 Analogically, if the community decides to drop that idea now but revisits it in future, the notion of adding an extra Encoding ID is easy and won’t break previous implementations.

 Plus, the Vocabulary concept allows for a clean separation: each vocabulary exists in a separate LABL subtable, therefore a font developer can easily set up, say, 30 labels within one particular vocabulary, and then 150 labels within another vocabulary, independently of each other.
 This is something I learned to like about `cmap` — that each `cmap` subtable can really be handled separately.
 These days, only the cmap 3.x is of relevance, but the fact that you can “safely” add or remove 0.x, 1.x or 4.x cmap subtables without interfering with the 3.x subtable, and that these subtables could address different subsets of the glyphset, always was appealing to me.